/Not for distribution to United States or for dissemination in the United States/

 Management believes that it has the correct strategies and focus to provide sustainable competitive advantage and long-term growth.
 These strategies include:

-Innovating and positioning our products to deliver superior customer
+- Innovating and positioning our products to deliver superior customer satisfaction and value;

 - Improving our organizational capability and capacity, talent, diversity and engagement